heroisaprinciple/heroisaprinciple/README.md

-- 👋 Hi, I’m @heroisaprinciple
+- 👋 Hi, I’m @heroisaprinciple.
+Credo: A warrior seeks equilibrium.
 - 👀 I’m interested in learning Front-End, reading and drinking beer.
 - 🌱 I’m currently learning how to stop procrastionating.
 - 💞️ I’m looking to collaborate on Heineken.